MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 ### Splitting reserved IP addresses based on a static IP network model

 While the total number of reserved IP addresses remains the same, the deployment model determines how these IP addresses are divided among IP groups.
-As we've discussed before, static IP network model has 2 IP pools:
+As we've discussed before, static IP network model has two IP pools:

 - Kubernetes node VM IP pool - for Kubernetes node VMs and the load balancer VM.
 This IP pool also includes IP address required for running update operations.
 - Virtual IP pool - for the Kubernetes API server and Kubernetes services

 Working with the example above, Jane must further divide these IP addresses across VIP pools and Kubernetes node IP pools:

-- 5 (2 for Kubernetes cluster API server and 3 for Kubernetes services ) out of the 32 IP addresses for her VIP pool.
+- 5 (2 for Kubernetes cluster API server and 3 for Kubernetes services) out of the 32 IP addresses for her VIP pool.
 - 27 (all the IP addresses for her Kubernetes nodes and underlying VMs, load balancer VMs and updates operations) for her Kubernetes node IP pool.

 ### Splitting reserved IP addresses based on a DHCP network model